Missionary and social worker in Japan,

 US Marine and pioneering WWII PoW interrogator,

-This site has been constructed by the family of Sherwood F. Moran in response to numerous inquiries about him following the 2004 publication of Ulrich Straus’s Anguish of Surrender: Japanese PoWs of World War II, and, more important, Stephen Budiansky’s article in the June 2005 Atlantic Monthly on Moran’s humane prisoner interrogation work on Guadalcanal 1942-’43.
-Over the last decade there have been numerous followups on his work and career.
+This site has been developed by the family of Sherwood F. Moran in response to numerous inquiries about him, following the 2004 publication of Ulrich Straus’s Anguish of Surrender: Japanese PoWs of World War II, and then, more important, Stephen Budiansky’s article in the June 2005 Atlantic Monthly on Moran’s humane prisoner interrogation work on Guadalcanal 1942-’43.
+Over the last decade and a half there have been numerous followups on his work and his long career.

 The Life and Work of Sherwood Ford Moran, 1885 – 1983

-by Frances H. Moran with Sherwood R. Moran and David R. Moran
+by David R. Moran, Frances H. Moran, and Sherwood R. Moran

-(The authors are Sherwood F. Moran’s daughter-in-law and his eldest son, Sherwood Reeves Moran, both now deceased.
-Their children, four of Sherwood F.’s ten grandchildren, assisted, led by David.
+(The authors include Sherwood F. Moran’s daughter-in-law and his eldest son, Sherwood Reeves Moran, known as Sherry, both now deceased; their children, four of Sherwood F.’s ten grandchildren, have assisted, led by David.)

-In the summer of 2003, Douglas Brower, an active-duty Marine who teaches interrogation for the USMC and USN and also is historian for the Marine Corps Interrogator Translator Teams Association, posted on http://www.mcitta.org/ a 1943 memo well-known in his area although not widely otherwise.
+In the summer of 2003, Douglas Brower, an active-duty Marine who taught interrogation for the USMC and USN and also is historian for the Marine Corps Interrogator Translator Teams Association, posted on http://www.mcitta.org/ a 1943 memo well-known in his area although not widely otherwise.
 Entitled “Suggestions for Japanese Interpreters Based on Work in the Field,” it had been recently retyped by the association’s Mitchell Paradis (retired Master Gunnery Sergeant USMC).
-The posting drew attention because of the document’s clear, emphatic, and persuasive explanations of why sympathetic and familiarly grounded prisoner interrogation was altogether preferable to its opposite.
-(The memorandum is now available as a downloadable pdf at
+The posting drew attention because of the document’s timely, clear, emphatic, and persuasive explanations of why sympathetic, familiarly grounded prisoner interrogation was altogether preferable to its opposite.
+(The memorandum, now fully proofed, is available as a pdf at

 In December 2004, the Japan Times published a review by freelance correspondent Richard Halloran of the new Straus book.
 (Straus, who lived in Japan as a child, was a US Army language officer there after the war, participating in war-crimes trials, and has been a faculty member at the National War College.)
 The widely syndicated review mentioned that a “Maj.
 Sherwood Moran of the U.S. Marines lived in Japan … and spoke fluent Japanese, and was a particularly effective interrogator because he treated each prisoner as another human rather than as the enemy.”
 Straus had discovered S.F.
 Moran records in the WWII archives of UColorado-Boulder.